 …that those who do not see may see, and that those who see may be made blind.
 (John 9:39)

-But Jesus didn’t just say He came to give sight to those who did not see, but also “…that those who see may be made blind.”
+Jesus didn’t just say He came to give sight to those who did not see, but also “…that those who see may be made blind.”
 He doesn’t mean that folks who were spiritually minded already (ie. Nathaniel, John 1:45-49) would become spiritual reprobates.
-This was aimed at the Pharisees and those who were like them, those who were spiritual giants in their own minds (John 9:34; Luke 18:9-14).
+This was aimed at the Pharisees and those who are like them, who are spiritual giants in their own minds (John 9:34; Luke 18:9-14).
 The Pharisees who heard Jesus speak asked, “Are we blind also?”
 (John 9:40).
-The Lord answered,
+Jesus answered,

 If you were blind, you would have no sin; but now you say, ‘We see.’
 Therefore your sin remains.
 (John 9:41)